Print Forum and C.A. Seward Dinner

 Admission to the forum is free.

-The Prairie Print Makers group was formed on December 28, 1930, when 11 of the best artists in Kansas gathered in the Lindsborg studio of artist Birger Sandzen.
-These Prairie Print Makers planned to offer affordable artwork that would appeal to collectors.
-The Print Makers created etchings, silkscreens, linoleum cuts, block prints, and lithographs.
-Within four years of its founding, the group boasted 47 active members and over 100 associate members.
+The Prairie Print Makers group was formed on December 28, 1930, when 11 of the best artists in Kansas gathered in the Lindsborg studio of artist Birger Sandzén.
+Planning to offer affordable artwork that would appeal to collectors, the Prairie Print Makers created etchings, silkscreens, linoleum cuts, block prints, and lithographs.
+The group boasted 47 active members and over 100 associate members.
 The collective continued until 1965--creating 34 gift prints between 1931 and that year.

 PRINT FORUM ON AQUATINTS

 The Forum offers an afternoon of illustrated talks on the history, process, and expressive qualities of aquatints.
 The talks expand upon WAM's exhibition Charles Capps: Prairie Print Maker.
 Capps was devoted to aquatint as a print medium and celebrated for his mastery of the technique.
 The Print Forum speakers will explore the special abilities and contributions of Charles Capps and the Prairie Print Makers.

 1:40 pm: Sarah Bane, PhD candidate, University of California, dissertation on the Prairie Print Makers